-Recent studies have shown that by introducing all the food varieties between 17 th and 27th week of life reduce the risk of chronic diseases such as allergic ones and coeliac disease.
+Recent studies have revealed that introducing a variety of food varieties between the 17th and 27th week of life can potentially reduce the risk of chronic diseases, including allergies and coeliac disease.
+This highlights the significance of gradually introducing diverse foods within this specific time window.

 How to know my baby is ready for solids